nautiyaldeepak/go-todo-app/README.md

 ## Overview
 > Simple To-do App with postgres Backend
 - This is our to-do app developed in golang.
 The app will run on `port=3000`.
 The app will use a postgres DB in the backend to store all app items.
 - The application has been instrumented to generate metrics.
 It is generating 3 important metrics `Requests`, `Error Codes`, `Duration`.
-These are very well know RED metrics.
+These are very well know [RED metrics](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/).
 We'll use these metrics to generate alerts for our app, alerts like - `4xxErrorsCount`, `5xxErrorCount`, `Latency`, `NetworkThroughput`.
 These metrics are exposed on `port=3000` & `path=/metrics`.
-- In the app we've also created a `health check` endpoint running on `port 8080`.
-This will later be used for `livenessProbe`.
+- In the app we've also created a `health check` endpoint running on `port=8080` & `path=/alive`.
+This endpoint is used in k8s for `liveness probe`.
 - Dockerfile is also created to containerize our app.
 We've used multistage build to create a light image.
 - Via helm charts we're deploying single instance `postgresql` database.
 Then we're deploying our go app, the app also has an initContainer for database migration.
 - Helm charts also deploy `service` for exposing our go app, an `ingress` resource is also deployed. as part of our observability stack we're also deploying `service Monitor` & `prometheus rules` custom resource.